top of page

 the details:

-Each session will be held from 9am-11am MT on the following Saturdays:
+Workshops are held every 6 weeks, from 9am-11am MT on the following Saturdays:

 Litha: Saturday June 21st, 2025